 In 2003 the government forecast that between 5,000 and 13,000 migrants would come from the new EU members of Eastern Europe each year.
 We described this estimate at the time as ‘almost worthless’ and suggested that an estimate of 40,000 migrants a year would be more realistic.
-This time around the government has decided against forecasting numbers, lest they make the same mistake again.
+This time round the government decided against forecasting numbers, lest they make the same mistake again.
 We believe that it is better to have an estimate than not.
 We remain the only organisation to have attempted it.

 Yes, unless the government make a substantial reduction in net migration.
-The latest 2012-based population projections from the Office for National Statistics based on net migration continuing at a rate of 165,000 a year, show that our population will reach 70 million in 2027, of which 60% will be due directly and indirectly to this future immigration - (See here)
+The latest 2012-based population projections from the Office for National Statistics based on net migration continuing at a rate of 165,000 a year, show that our population will reach 70 million in 2028, of which 60% will be due directly and indirectly to this future immigration - (See here)

 The UK labour market is large and complex with over 30 million in the work force and, of course, the total number of jobs is not fixed.

 There is some anecdotal evidence of foreign workers being preferred as well as concrete evidence of job displacement.
 In January 2010 the independent Migration Advisory Committee found that between 1995 and 2010 160,000 British workers were displaced in the labour market by non-EU migrants.
 (See here)